thacherT1D/webdevstuff/Design/Material_Design.desc.md

 - Explain what Material Design is.
 - Explain why Material Design is useful.
+- Explain what the Materialize framework is.
-- Use Material Design through the Materialize framework.
+- Use the Materialize framework to implement Material Design.

-## What is Material Design?
+## What's Material Design?

 **Material Design** is a visual language, developed by Google, inspired by the study of paper and ink.
 It uses typography, grids, space, scale, depth, color, and motion to form a user interface that gives hierarchy, meaning, and focus to content.